svetoch-dev/rod/docs/logging/README.md

   * container
   * stream
   * level

-  * company
+### Getting postgres logs

-We can use fluent-bit as a sidecar in cases where it is necessary to read log files inside the container, and there is no way to send data to stdout, but the operator does not provide such an opportunity.
+We use `fluent-bit` as a `sidecar` in cases where it is necessary to read log files inside the container, and there is no way to send data to stdout, but the operator does not provide such an opportunity.
+This method of obtaining logs allows us not to change the settings of the postgresql cluster (in terms of logs) and use the standard settings of the postgres logs (in json format).
+Fluent-bit sidecar performs several functions:
+1. Reads log files
+2. Filters and enriches labels
+3. Sends logs to loki

 ### Getting logs of controll plane